mekyas/Unit-Test-in-Cpp/README.md

 # Unit Test in C++

 There are many frameworks to performs unit test in C++, we will present the most popular ones and show how to use them.
-The testing framework used here are `Catch`, `GoogleTest` and `Boost Test`
+The testing framework used here are `Catch`, `Google Test` and `Boost Test`

-### Code to test
+## Code to test

-to try those framework, we well test a simple factorial function.
+We well test a simple factorial function using different frameworks.
 The code is as follow

 ```c++
 // factorial.cpp